scheinerman/DrawingObjects.jl/docs/src/index.md

 * Points
     * `Point`

+More information on each of these is provided below.

 ## Common Methods

-The following functions apply to all the geometric objects defined in this module.
+The following functions apply to the geometric objects defined in this module.

 ### Drawing
 First and foremost is `draw` which causes the object to be drawn on the screen.

-The `draw` function may be applied to a list of objects in which case each object in the list is drawn in the order presented.
+The `draw` function may be applied to a list of objects in which case the objects in the list are drawn in the order presented.

 ### Object attributes